Dherse/codly/README.md

 )
 ```

-Any parameter that you leave blank will be set to its default.
+> [!IMPORTANT]
-Therefore calling `codly()` is equivalent to calling with all the default parameters.
+> Any parameter that you leave blank will use the previous values (or the default value if never set) similar to a `set` rule in regular typst.
+But the changes are always global unless you use the provided `codly.local` function.
+To get a full list of all settings, see the [documentation](https://raw.githubusercontent.com/Dherse/codly/main/docs.pdf).

 Then you just need to add a code block and it will be automatically displayed correctly: